In order to clear customs in the US, we had to make a stop in Great Falls, MT before continuing on to Denver, CO.

 We were on an IFR clearance, so we would be legal to fly through those clouds but what is legal is not always safe.
 Those clouds were building into a thunderstorm, and we could see wisps of virga dangling from the bases.
 I asked the controller if I could deviate about 10 degrees to the east to avoid the buildups, which was approved.
 I thought we would be in the clear going that way, but then we saw another series of dark clouds further ahead.

 The controller called us and told us we were heading towards an area of moderate precipitation.
 The skies ahead were pretty dark, but we saw bright clear skies to the west — back along our original flight plan route.
 I told the controller that it looked like we’d be better off cancelling the shortcut and going back to the original plan.
-She agreed with that assesment and added that her radar didn’t show any precip along our filed route.
+She agreed with that assessment and added that her radar didn’t show any precipitation along our filed route.

 We happily turned west, and I didn’t even grumble about fighting a headwind as we did so.
 Within a few minutes it was clear that this was the right course to take.
 The buildups passed off our left wing and as we rejoined the original routing we could see that we’d end up west of all the bad weather.